Frequently Asked Questions

 Q: Can I email my vaccine exemption request?

-A: No. All vaccine exemption request forms must be uploaded to Marist’s secure health services portal, Medicat.
+A: No. All vaccine exemption request forms must be submitted through Marist’s secure exemption portal which can be accessed here.
+Medical exemption request forms can also be uploaded directly to the Health Services portal, Medicat.
 Students and employees should not email health information.

 Q: Are students enrolled in fully online programs required to submit documentation of vaccination?

-A: No. While Marist encourages all students, faculty, and staff to obtain the COVID-19 vaccine, only those who will be in-person during 2022-23 academic year are required to submit documentation.
+A: No. While Marist encourages all students, faculty, and staff to obtain the COVID-19 vaccine, only those who will be in-person during 2022-23 academic year, or who are on-ground student-athletes are required to submit documentation.

 Q: I am in an online program, can I be on campus?

 A: Yes.
 Fully online students may visit campus as a guest.

 Q: Is the vaccine required for individuals who have documentation of prior COVID-19 illness?

 A: Yes.
 According to the CDC, individuals who have recovered from COVID-19 should be vaccinated.
 “Experts do not yet know how long you are protected from getting sick again after recovering from COVID-19.
 Even if you have already recovered from COVID-19, it is possible—although rare—that you could be infected with the virus that causes COVID-19 again.”